4k5h1t/Ricing-on-Ubuntu/README.md

 ## Step 8 : Set up Live Wallpaper (Use Komorebi)

+## Step 9 : Set Keyboard Shortcuts and Tiling
+- Use the gtile Extension

 ## Current To Do List
 - Tiling Manager + Blur + Keyboard Shortcuts
 - Gestures